virgili0/Virgilio/docs/contributing.md

 No more than a dozen lines introducing X.

 ## Why does X matter
+Convince your audience that the time is gonna spend is worth it.

 # What you will learn in practice
 Try to be specific.